AdeHumble/Hamoye-Internship/README.md

 # Hamoye-Internship

-This code file contains the solutions to the code questions in Hamoye Stage A Test I hope to solve this test to the best of industry standard
+This code file contains the solutions to the code questions in Hamoye Stage A Test.
+I hope to solve this test to the best of industry standard